geeogi/async-python-lambda-template/README.md

-# High-performance AWS lambda with asynchronous Python
+# High-performance AWS lambda with asynchronous Python 🐍

-A template for building a high-performance Python function in AWS lambda using asyncio, aiohttp and aiobotocore.
-Data processing pipeline.
+_A template for building a high-performance Python function in AWS lambda using asyncio, aiohttp and aiobotocore.
+Perfect for a data processing pipeline._

+## Features

+- High-performance asynchronous Python
+- Serverless AWS lambda handler (cheap & flexible)
+- Integration test setup with HTTP and AWS mocks
+- CloudFormation template for AWS infrastructure deployment
+- Step-by-step guide to setup, install, test and deploy

 ## Overview